aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

 The native code generation is known to be faster than the VM-based approaches, as described in the paper _Full Reduction at Full Throttle_, and the prior work on `vm_compute` is described in _A Compiled Implementation of Strong Reduction_.
+Both papers can be found in [related papers](/guide/readings).

-Aya reuses JVM, a highly optimized VM with two JIT compilers that produce machine code, and has HOAS built-in to the core language, so there is not need of reading back -- the result of compilation is in our core language rather than a separately defined language.
+Aya reuses JVM, a highly optimized VM with two JIT compilers that produce machine code, and has HOAS built-in to the core language, so there is no need of reading back -- the result of compilation is in our core language rather than a separately defined language.
 This also makes it less error-prone because a bug in the compiled code is a bug in the core language, which is well-understood and well-tested.
 But then the correctness (mainly type safety) of the core language relies on the correctness of the JJH compiler,